Little Devils - Learn to Play Hockey program is considered one of the best learn to play programs in Massachusetts.

-One of the reasons that the program is so successful is because of the help receive from all of the parents.
-Ice time is expensive and limited so we try to maximize the time the kids have on the ice by preparing in advance for each practice.
+One of the reasons that the program is so successful is because of the help receive from parents.
+Ice time is expensive and limited, so we try to maximize the time the kids have on the ice by preparing in advance for each practice.
 As a result, there is a lot of work that gets done in a short period of time to ensure that our players get the most out of every minute of ice time.
-If you are interested in helping on the ice please register as a volunteer here.
+If you are interested in helping on the ice, please register as a volunteer here.
 For those who would prefer to help off ice, each week we need help moving equipment like bumper pads on and off the ice.

 Below are 10 tips/suggestions to help answer some common questions in preparation for a great season:

 Full hockey gear is required - a helmet, gloves, shoulder pads, elbow pads, hockey pants, athletic supporter with cup and attachment for socks, knee pads, hockey socks, skates, a hockey stick, and a practice shirt for now.
 One tip for those packing your gear, always pack it either head to toe or toe to head and together - put both skates in the bag together, both knee pads, both socks, both gloves, etc. - this will help you minimize the likelihood you will forget something.

 There is a “learn to play” hockey equipment package offered by Pure Hockey.
 If you purchase a "learn to play" package from Pure Hockey the package typically does not include a shirt, hockey socks or athletic supporter with cup.
 Please make sure you have these items in addition to the other gear included in the package.
 SMS team jerseys will be given out between weeks 3-5 once we complete evaluations to assign teams.

 Please put your child's first name and last initial on the front of their helmet.
 This is best accomplished by taking a short piece of white hockey tape and marker.
 It is also a good idea to label your child's equipment.
 The locker rooms become crowded and much of the gear looks similar.